CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### Mock Framework

 As the tests grow there will be a pattern emerging, lots of frameworks will start implementing their own stubs and mocks from linked framework.
-As an example, a `CosmonautSerivceTests` could instantiate the `CosmonautService` with stubbed `NetworkService`, in order to provide the data or return mocked responses.
+As an example, a `CosmonautServiceTests` could instantiate the `CosmonautService` with stubbed `NetworkService`, in order to provide the data or return mocked responses.
 This mocked `NetworkService` however will get implmeneted pretty much in every tests of a framework that is linking and using the `NetworkService`.
 Therefore, over time those stubs and mocks will be by each test module that needs them, making very difficult to adjust the `NetworkService` protocol because on such change all conformed objects will have to be adapted.
 Making the developer go through all tests and adapt the mocks and stubs accordingly.

 Luckily, yet again, there is a beautiful solution for such problem in our modular architecture.
 Let us call it a Mock framework.
 A Mock framework sits again within the same Xcode project as the main framework and just simply provide generic stubs and mocks which can then further be extended or adapted as needed for the tests.